lucaong/cubdb/README.md

   - Both keys and values can be any arbitrary Elixir (or Erlang) term.

-  - Simple `get`, `put`, and `delete` operations, plus more specialized functions
+  - Basic `get`, `put`, and `delete` operations, plus more specialized functions

-  - Fast selection of ranges of entries sorted by key with `select`
+  - Performant selection of ranges of entries sorted by key with `select`

   - Atomic transactions